pyth-network/pyth-sdk-rs/examples/cw-contract/README.md

-# Pyth SDK Example Contract for Terra
+# Pyth SDK Example Contract for CosmWasm

 This repository contains an example contract that demonstrates how to read the Pyth price from the Pyth on-chain contract.
 The example [contract](src/contract.rs) has two functions:

 * `instantiate` sets the Pyth contract address and price feed id that the contract uses.
   This function is intended to be called once when the contract is deployed.
-  See the [Terra SDK README](../../pyth-sdk-terra/README.md) for the list of possible price feed ids.
+  See the [CosmWasm SDK README](../../pyth-sdk-cw/README.md) for the list of possible price feed ids.
 * `query` queries the Pyth contract to get the current price for the configured price feed id.

 ## Testnet Demo